 A bus does not give you the same freedom as a private driver or car, and they do not travel as fast as a train, but the mode of transport provides a different way to reach farther into a country filled with fascinating destinations.

-Taxis are a popular way to travel in Egypt, offering the freedom to move at your pace, while giving you a more relaxed environment than a bus or metro.
+Taxis are a popular way of getting around Egypt, offering the freedom to move at your pace, while giving you a more relaxed environment than a bus or metro.

 Ridesharing apps are readily available in big cities like Cairo and Alexandria, but not very accessible outside major metropolitan areas.
 Using ridesharing apps can help navigate the typical traffic or provide alternative means to the radical transportation encounters quintessential to cities like Cairo.

 There are many amazing experiences waiting to be discovered in Egypt and finding your way to and around them is simple, with a variety of travel styles to choose from.
-From private guided experiences to more adventurous rail or boat options, the best way to travel around Egypt is up to you.
+From private, guided experiences to more adventurous rail or boat options, the best way to get around on Egypt tours is up to you.

-Find new ideas and insights with our Egypt Tours & Vacation Packages.
-When you are ready to plan your Egyptian adventure, take a look at Zicasso’s Egypt Travel Guide for more information on when to visit, where to go, and more before speaking to an Egypt travel specialist to begin your journey.
+When you are ready to plan your Egyptian adventure, take a look at our Egypt travel guide for more information on when to visit, where to go, and more before speaking to an Egypt travel specialist to begin your journey.